kordan/moodle-mod_surveypro/README.md

 Contributing
 ------------
-This tool was developed to solve data collection problems in the author's work environment.
-We needed, basically, three things:
-- extremely controlled data collection;
-- the ability to create web surveys quickly;
-- a product that we could adapt as quickly as possible.

 Contributions are welcome and can be made by:
 - Using the tool and reporting issues.
 - Requesting reasonable new features.